-Sam joined RPA in 2019 as a Policy Researcher.
+Sam is a Senior Consultant who joined RPA in January 2019.
 He holds a BA (Hons) in History and Politics in which he focussed largely on international affairs throughout the twentieth century.
-In 2018 he obtained an MA in International Relations from the University of East Anglia (UEA) with a specialism in critical and qualitative methodologies for social, domestic and foreign policy research.
+In 2018 he obtained an MA in International Relations from the University of East Anglia (UEA) with a specialism in applied research methods in social, environmental, and foreign policy.
+Prior to joining RPA, Sam spent three years research assistant for UEA’s impact study on the promulgation of a new defence for the Precautionary Principle to be implemented in post-EU Exit Britain.